SquarePenguin101/www.squarepenguin.co.uk/content/guides/tv-download-guide.md

 **YOU MUST REMEMBER TO USE THE QUOTATION MARKS!**

 **NOTE** - See those "-" dashes inside the Substitution Parameters?
-Check out the [Advanced File Naming Guide](/guides/advanced-file-naming-guide/) for an explanation as to why they are added INSIDE the parameter and not in between.
+Check out the [Output File Naming Guide](https://github.com/get-iplayer/get_iplayer/wiki/documentation#filenames-and-directories) for an explanation as to why they are added INSIDE the parameter and not in between.

 This tells get_iplayer to name the file like the example below...